Bwerpophile/Joomla_Restrictusername_plugin/README.md

 # Joomla_Restrictusername_plugin
-A simple plugin made with Chat GPT to check if a username respect certain condition before being register.
+A simple plugin made with Chat GPT to check if a username respect certains conditions before being register.

-Just upload the zip in you joomla extension manager and activate the plugin in your plugin configuration.
+Just upload the zip in your joomla extension manager and activate the plugin in your plugin configuration.

 You should now receive an error in the administration side if the username :
-- Is capitalize
+- is capitalize
 - has any special caractere apart from : '@' , '-' or '_'